RezkyKam50/SKINspector/README.md

 ---
+### Installation (Linux CPU Only)
+> chmod +x setup_cpu.sh && ./setup_cpu.sh

-### Installation (Linux)
+### Installation (Linux w/ GPU Acceleration)
 > chmod +x setup.sh && ./setup.sh

 ---

 Note:
-- Make sure systemwide CUDA version is 13.0 and GCC version is 14.0
+- Make sure systemwide CUDA version is 13.0 ( only for GPU Acceleration )
+- GCC version is 14.0 ( both for GPU Acceleration and CPU only )
 - uv is installed for reliable dependencies resolving

-This project is not tested on Windows and WSL
+This project is not tested on Windows and WSL, for development please contact the maintainer of this repository.

 ---